daabm/PowerShell/Scripts/readme.md

 Script to check a whole bunch of tcp ports on a whole bunch of computers in parallel.
 Compared to Test-Netconnection it is faster than light :-)
 And it also provides RPC and SSL checks.

+Credits go to Ryan Ries who wrote the initial RPC Port checker found in the Powershell Gallery at https://www.powershellgallery.com/packages/Test-RPC/1.0
+I changed .Connect to .BeginConnect, added the annotation string to the return array and converted it to a scriptblock.

+Credits go to https://stackoverflow.com/a/38729034 for how to disable server certificate validation using Invoke-WebRequest

+Credits go to http://blog.whatsupduck.net for the SSL protocol validation using [Net.Sockets.NetworkStream]

+Further credits go to lots of people helping me figuring out minor and major tweaks:
+- Use [Net.NetworkInformation.Ping] instead of Test-NetConnection to improve speed (Test-NetConnection takes 5 seconds per host)
+- Use [Net.Sockets.TCPClient] BeginConnect with AsyncWaitHandle to improve timeouts (the Connect method has a 42 second timeout)
+- Use [Net.Security.RemoteCertificateValidationCallback] to ignore certificate validation errors in the SSL port checks
+- Use Runspaces instead of Jobs to reduce memory and process footprint (Jobs run in processes where Runspaces provide threads)

 ### Synopsis
 Checks a list of well known ports that are required for Active Directory to work properly.
 Computers to test are derived from DNS resolution.